xynurm/dumbsound_api/readme.md

 Hello this my final task project.
 Dumbsound is web app to listening some your favorite music.
 The feature is:

 - Login and Register using JWT.
-- Managing data music
+- Managing data music.
-- Subscribe with midtrans payment
+- Subscribe with midtrans payment.

 ## Authors